 LIVE LIKE A YOGI

-Founder of Johns Creek Yoga and Duluth Yoga Center, Sheila Ewers leads daily yoga classes and yoga- teacher-training classes, and hosts retreats locally and internationally.
-She has been published in online magazines, including Elephant Journal and Writers Resist.
+Founder of Johns Creek Yoga and Duluth Yoga Center, Sheila Ewers leads yoga and yoga teacher training classes, and hosts retreats locally and internationally.
+She has been published online in Elephant Journal and Writers Resist.
 Reach her at [email protected].